whuang285/whuang285.github.io/_posts/2023-05-28-canyons-roadtrip.md

 ## Day 1: Las Vegas to Grand Canyon (South Rim)
 ### Las Vegas -> Hoover Dam -> Grand Canyon (4 hours)
-The drive from Las Vegas to the Grand Canyon took around 4 hours with no pitstops.
-The drive will take you past the Hoover Dam (an hour out of Las Vegas).
-There's a lookout point where you can pull over to see the dam.
-You can also pay to enter to take a closer look at the dam, but we did not do this.
-We spent half an hour at the lookout point and continued our drive to the Grand Canyon.

-Our destination in the Grand Canyon was the Yavapai Lodge, where we will be spending the night.
-After arriving in the afternoon, we parked the car at the lodge and took their shuttle to Hopi Point and Mohave Point. (**Note:** *Hermit Road is only accessible via shuttle bus from March 1 to November 30*)
+Starting from Las Vegas, our 4-hour drive to the Grand Canyon unfolded with a scenic route past the iconic Hoover Dam.
+While we didn't venture inside, a brief stopover at a lookout point offered a glimpse of its grandeur.
+Arriving at the Yavapai Lodge in the afternoon, we boarded their shuttle to Hopi Point and Mohave Point, savoring the panoramic views. (**Note:** *Hermit Road is only accessible via shuttle bus from March 1 to November 30*)

 ### Sunset at Grand Canyon (Hopi vs. Mohave)
-Both Hopi and Mohave point have great views of the canyon for sunset.
-Hopi extends further north and therefore has a nice 180 view of the canyon while part of the view at Mohave is blocked by Hopi Point.
+Both Hopi and Mohave point give great views of the canyon at sunset.
+Hopi extends further north and gives a nice 180 view of the canyon, while Mohave's view gets a bit blocked by Hopi.
 One of the nicest views isn't the setting sun but the glow it casts on the rest of the canyon while setting.
 This means that Hopi Point blocks the east side of the canyon from Mohave Point.
-However, the downside of Hopi Point is that the return shuttle does **not** stop there and you will have to hike to Mohave Point to catch the return shuttle after sunset.
+However, the downside of Hopi Point is that the return shuttle does **not** stop there and you're stuck there until you hike over to Mohave to catch the shuttle back after sunset.

-We decided to get off the shuttle at Maricopa Point and hike to Hopi Point.
-After spending a couple minutes enjoying the view at Hopi Point, we continued our hike to Mohave Point for sunset which allowed us to hop on the return shuttle back to the lodge that arrived right after sunset.
+Opting for Maricopa Point as our starting point, we trekked to Hopi Point, relishing its expansive vistas before proceeding to Mohave Point for a stunning sunset spectacle.
+Lucky for us, the return shuttle came right after sunset, so we were back at the lodge in no time.

 ![](/assets/img/2023-05-28-canyons-roadtrip/grand-canyon.png)